Certified Assisted Living Administrator: Job Description & Requirements

 Most certified assisted living administrators work in an office setting.
 They are in constant communication with all workers and typically have assistant administrators on staff who handle various daily decisions and report any concerns to the administrator.
 Because assisted living facilities are open around the clock, assisted living administrators often work long hours and remain on call after hours.

-The U.S. Bureau of Labor Statistics (BLS) states that health and medical services managers, including assisted living administrators, earned a mean annual salary of $98,460 in 2012.
-Those working in New York, California and Connecticut earned the most during that year, with average salaries in each state exceeding $110,000 per year.
-The BLS lists a 22% job growth prediction for the medical and health services management field between 2010 and 2020; demand for assisted living administrators in particular is expected to rise in connection with the country's increasing aging population.
+The U.S. Bureau of Labor Statistics (BLS) states that health and medical services managers, including assisted living administrators, earned a mean annual salary of $101,340 in 2013.
+Those working in New York and California earned the most during that year, with average salaries in each state exceeding $118,000 per year.
+The BLS lists a 23% job growth prediction for the medical and health services management field between 2012 and 2022; demand for assisted living administrators in particular is expected to rise in connection with the country's increasing aging population.

 Certified Assisted Living Administrator Requirements

 Some states require assisted living administrators to be licensed.
 The National Association of Long Term Care Administrator Boards (NAB) offers a licensure exam that can be taken for state-licensure where required or voluntarily by administrators in states without licensure requirements (www.nabweb.org).

 In order to take the NAB exam, administrators must have a minimum of a high school diploma and two years of work experience, with one of those years in a management position.
 Candidates with an associate degree must have a minimum of 18 months experience, with six of them in a leadership position.
 With a bachelor's degree, candidates need only six months of assisted-living leadership experience.